Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

-Note from Jen: Upon further inspection of the image I created above of warm eyes, I don’t think the far left eye that is second from the bottom is a warm eye.
+Note from Jen: Upon further inspection of the image I created above of for warm eyes, I don’t think the far left eye that is second from the bottom is a warm eye.
 That looks like a cool eye.
 The whites are super white and the skin has a pink quality to it.

-You likely have COOL undertones if you have…
+In color analysis, you likely have COOL undertones if you have…

 - Blue eyes with no variation